tati-guzman/techtonica-assignments/quiz-app/README.md

 # 🐯 Tati's Terrific Trivia 🐯

 This trivia app tests your animal knowledge!
 With 10 easy questions, answer True/False to find out if you're ready to be a zoologist.
-Using React and Vite for the front end and Express for the back end, this app connects to the Open Trivia Database to pull 10 Easy True/False Animal questions and present them to the user one by one.
+Using React and Vite for the front end and Postgres, Node, and Express for the back end, this app connects to the Open Trivia Database to pull 10 Easy True/False Animal questions and present them to the user one by one.
+Users are able to save their user name for a chance to be on the leader board of Top 10 Players!
+If they've played before, users can update their score as well.

 ## Installation